The Many Nicknames for Indianapolis?

 With oceans, deserts, forests, and plains, the Indianapolis Zoo is home to over 250 species of animals and 2,000 varieties of plants from around the world.
 Several remarkable exhibits are must-sees, including the newly completed Simon Skjodt International Orangutan Center.
 The zoo hosts several special events throughout the year, most notably Christmas at the Zoo, an event that dates back to 1967.

-Not far from the zoo are the White River Gardens, a 3.3-acre botanical gardens facility featuring over 1,000 different species of plants.
+Not far from the Indianapolis Zoo are the White River Gardens, a 3.3-acre botanical gardens facility featuring over 1,000 different species of plants.
 A popular destination for weddings, the Gardens include both the Hilbert Conservatory and the DeHaan Tiergarten, an outdoor park that changes seasonally.

 The NCAA Hall of Champions Museum features kiosks for all 24 NCAA sports, as well as trivia challenges, current team rankings, video highlights, and much more.
 A virtual play area on the second floor offers interactive simulations to immerse visitors in the history of college athletics.

-The Indiana State Museum offers a history of Indiana from prehistoric times through present day, through various science, art, and cultural exhibits that are housed on three floors and 270,000 square feet of space.
+The Indiana State Museum (more photos of the Indiana State Museum) offers a history of Indiana from prehistoric times through present day, through various science, art, and cultural exhibits that are housed on three floors and 270,000 square feet of space.
 Even the building itself is infused with Indiana history and culture: each of the state’s 92 counties is represented on the exterior walls, which were built entirely from Indiana materials (limestone, sandstone, steel, brick, and glass).

 The Congressional Medal of Honor Memorial is an impressive architectural piece, consisting of 27 curved glass walls, each symbolizing 15 different conflicts and the 3,456 Medal of Honor recipients that served therein.
 The memorial is located on the north side of downtown’s Central Canal in White River State Park.